 Whether it starts with the planning, packing of the car, carrying equipment or putting up the tent working together is an important part of camping and children should be encouraged to participate in as much as possible.
 The older they are the more they can help and work with you to get things done.
 Even two-year-olds can hold tent pegs or fetch things for you.

-Working together not only helps get things done quicker but can help children learn responsibility, create a sense of achievement and also encourages the development of new skills or honing of already acquired skills.
+Working together not only helps get things done quickly but can help children learn responsibility, create a sense of achievement and also encourage the development of new skills or honing of already acquired skills.
 Communication is also key when working together and it is useful that everyone learns that not only is listening important but that clear and concise verbal communication is important too.

 Quality Interactive Times Together

 Camping completely allows for quality interactive time together or bonding between families.
 When this time together is positive and everyone is fully engaged in it the time together creates such a positive impact and emotions for everyone.

 The children feel important and loved.
 I’m not saying they don’t already but in today’s busy world it is difficult day-to-day to set aside quality time with your children.
 Sometimes this is even because the children have such busy social lives.